Boost Home Comfort with Rim Joist Insulation Techniques

 Rim Joist Insulation Guide

-Rim joist insulation has gotten complicated with all the material options, air sealing requirements, and moisture concerns flying around.
-As someone who has insulated rim joists in every type of foundation, I learned everything there is to know about sealing this often-overlooked area.
+Rim joist insulation has gotten messy with all the material options, air sealing requirements, and moisture concerns flying around.
+As someone who has insulated rim joists in every type of foundation, I got hands-on with sealing this often-overlooked area.
 Today, I will share it all with you.

 Home insulation